 Biochemistry BSc (Hons)

-Biochemistry is the study of life at the molecular level – from the normal functions of metabolism, DNA replication and repair, to the function of proteins carrying information within and between cells.
+Biochemistry is the study of life at the molecular level.
+This can range from things like the normal functions of metabolism to DNA replication and repair.
+It also includes the function of proteins carrying information within and between cells.

 Knowing what happens in normal cells helps scientists understand why things go wrong, and what happens when they do.

-Our course curriculum is shaped by the work of our world-leading researchers to make sure you’re learning the latest advances, as well as gaining an understanding of the fundamentals of the field.
+Our course curriculum is shaped by the work of our world-leading researchers to make sure you’re learning the latest advances.
+This will also help you gain an understanding of the fundamentals of the field.

 This degree is accredited by the Royal Society of Biology.